 Wheat Tour Tip: The most common spacing between rows is 7.5 or 10 inches.

-Farmer Tip: Officially, for the Wheat Tour, all stalks should be counted.
+Farmer Tip: Officially, all stalks should be counted.
 However, Knopf said that secondary tillers (short ones that will feel more like a blade of grass than solid like a tree trunk) are unlikely to mature in time to produce grain at harvest.
 You decide.

 - Select the appropriate formula depending on whether you are in the western, central or eastern third of the state.